-- For exposures to Corporates (excluding SMEs): banks should assign exposures to either "investment grade" or "non-investment grade" categories in accordance with paragraphs 41 and 42 of the revised Basel III standards; - For exposures to Corporate SMEs: risk weight treatment in accordance with paragraphs 41 and 43 of the revised Basel III standards; - 177.
+- For exposures to Corporate SMEs: risk weight treatment in accordance with paragraphs 41 and 43 of the revised Basel III standards; - 180.
 Exposures to covered bonds shall all be reported in row 190, i.e. without breakdown in accordance with the risk weight assigned to the issuing bank, even if their risk weight treatment to be implemented in this panel depends on the risk weight of the issuing bank.
-Exposures to Specialised Lending shall all be reported in row 195, without breakdown as per project/object/commodity finance categories and sub-categories, even if the risk weight treatment to be implemented in this Panel depends on allocation into those categories and subcategories. - 178.
+Exposures to Specialised Lending shall all be reported in row 195, without breakdown as per project/object/commodity finance categories and sub-categories, even if the risk weight treatment to be implemented in this Panel depends on allocation into those categories and sub-categories. - 181.
 For exposures to Covered Bonds and Specialised Lending, the columns dedicated to exposures variables and RWA variables where national rules at the reporting date apply (CRR) are formulas linked to Panel A1 in the same worksheet, as these do not change.
 The same applies to exposure variables under the revised framework.
-For exposures to Covered Bonds and Specialised Lending, banks shall only report RWA variables in Columns O to R. - 179.
+For exposures to Covered Bonds and Specialised Lending, banks shall only report RWA variables in Columns O to R. - 182.
 For all columns in this panel, the same definition applies as for those in panel A1 where the same heading is used.